afajardorodriguez/POLI-179-Project/README.md

 In order to test this, we provide the necessary data and replication code here.

+**Data**:
+This directory contains raw and cleaned data in which can also be found in Convokit toolkit.

+**Notebooks**:
-Notebooks: This directory hosts Jupyter notebooks used for analysis, visualization, and interpretation of results.
+This directory hosts Jupyter notebooks used for analysis, visualization, and interpretation of results.
 Contains data used in the project.

-Figures:
+**Figures**:
+This directory contains all figures generated during analysis, including plots, charts, and visualizations.

 **----- Link to our Project Folder on Google Drive ------**